majianjia/QingStation/doc/anemometer.md

 The light-weight plastic is not a problem in Lau's works because he use a metal frames.

 ![anemometer_multiple_sound_path](figures/anemometer_multiple_sound_path.png)

+These sound beams can be seem in the receiving signals.
+Adding some coins as counter weight might help to reduce the magnitude of the other beams.

 ### Ultrasonic transducer, driver